 Whether you plan to host a livestream event or an invitation-only press conference, choosing a robust hosting platform is critical to ensure streaming quality and guest experiences.

 For a large-scale online press conference, consider hosting it directly on your WeChat Channel, which is linked to your WeChat Official Account, so that all your followers can see your live stream status and tune in.

 If you are planning a new product launch, it might be worth considering finding credible media partners to broadcast on their channels.
 This will expand your reach and let more people watch your livestream from their favorite news platforms.

 For invitation-only press conferences or small-scale media events, Tencent Meeting is the most popular meeting platform preferred by the Chinese media.
 It also supports a livestream function to allow other users to attend the virtual press conference with a private link and password.

-Although Zoom is blocked in China, other global platforms such as Microsoft Teams, GoToWebinar and Skype are still supported in China.
+Although Zoom blocks user from hosting meeting from China, other global platforms such as Microsoft Teams, GoToWebinar and Skype are still supported in China.

 Based on our experience hosting virtual press conferences for our clients, Tencent Meeting is the most robust platform in China and is also accessible to users outside of China.
 But it’s worth testing a few options and selecting the one that fits your event needs and performance requirements.